blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium_1.md

 Components: S
 Duration: 1 minute
 You touch an object and create a point of light on it's surface that produces bright light for 30 feet and dim light for another 30 feet.
-You may attempt to touch a creature's eyes by making a melee spell attack.
-On a hit, the target is blinded for the duration, after which the spell ends.
+The target must make a DEX save against your spell DC in order to avoid being blinded for the duration, after which the spell ends.
 ```

 ```